cselaru/ansible-ssh/README.md

 * Ansible
 * [jq](https://stedolan.github.io/jq/)
-* set the ANS_USR env variable to the desired user you want to use to login to your hosts
-* set the ANS_JUMP_HOST env variable to the desired jumphost hostname
+* set the correct values in ansible-ssh.config and put the file in your home folder

-**P.S.** If you like it, don't forget to put a star on its [github repo](https://github.com/selivan/ansible-ssh).
+**P.S.** The original code can be found here, please give them some kudos, as i just improved it a bit for my scenario [github repo](https://github.com/selivan/ansible-ssh).